The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 none

-Config property allows for an external or internal location of Private Decryption Key to be specified.
+Config property to specify the external or internal location of Private Decryption Key.
 This property is deprecated - use mp.jwt.decrypt.key.location.

 smallrye.jwt.decrypt.algorithm